Unusual Options Activity Insight: SPDR Series Trust SPDR S&P Biotech ETF | Benzinga

 Unusual Options Activity Insight: SPDR Series Trust SPDR S&P Biotech ETF

-SPDR Series Trust SPDR S&P Biotech ETF (NYSE:XBI) shares experienced unusual options activity on Friday.
-The stock price moved down to $124.44 following the option alert.
+On Friday, shares of SPDR Series Trust SPDR S&P Biotech ETF (NYSE:XBI) saw unusual options activity.
+After the option alert, the stock price moved down to $126.72.

 - Option Type: SWEEP